lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 There we go, a simple templated class, I use it to store a position on the map.
 For example `Vec<4, 5> v;` would create an instance, but in this project I almost only work with type, so I would more likely write `using V = Vec<4, 5>;` which is a type alias declaration.
 I can then access the value like this `V::x`.

-I want to do pathfinding in a 2D map and I will store this map as a 1D array, so I need a way to map 2D coordinate, which I'll call Vec now, to a 1D coordinate, which I'll call Index.
+I want to do pathfinding in a 2D map and I will store this map as a 1D array, so I need a way to map 2D coordinates, which I'll call Vec now, to a 1D coordinate, which I'll call Index.

 {% highlight cpp %}
 template<int X, int Y>